Netlify-Deployment/tiak-portfoliosite-testfix/content/blog/2023-02-05-tiktok-parody-dance-show.md

 This work will premiere at Found Festival in Edmonton AB July 3-6, 2023

+T﻿o watch a trailer of this work, click [here.](https://youtu.be/_8OU5n46hD4)

-F﻿or inquires about BRoll or Tech requirements, please email:
+F﻿or inquires, please email:

 t﻿iaakush71@gmail.com